rtCamp/Frappe-Manager/docs/getting-started/installation.md

 ## Upgrading fm

-Run these three commands, in this order.
-The first updates the CLI; the second brings fm's own config and the global services up to match it; the third brings your benches up to match those.
+Run these three commands in this order.
+The first updates the CLI, the second brings fm's own config and the shared services up to match it, the third brings your benches up to match those.

 ```bash
 fm self upgrade